cpp-lln-lab/CPP_HPC/doc/run_mriqc.md

 ## Prepare to run MRIqc on the cluster

-- have your data on the cluster
+- have your data on the cluster and unlock them if they are managed by datalad
 - install datalad on your user (see [here](https://github.com/cpp-lln-lab/CPP_HPC/install_datalad))
 - get the fmriprep singularity image as follow: